dadrus/jpa-unit/README.md

 </dependencyManagement>
 ```

-The actual dependencies are listed below in sections addressing the different possible integration types.
+The actual dependencies are listed in sections addressing the different possible integration types.

 ## JPA Unit with JUnit 4